FAQs Hip Surgery

-Dr. Hickman's medical assistant will schedule your surgery with the facility you and Dr. Hickman have selected.
-She will then authorize this procedure with your health insurance company.
+Dr. Hickman's medical assistant will schedule your surgery with the facility you and Dr. Hickman has been selected.
+The M.A will then authorize this procedure with your health insurance company.
 Please understand that authorization is not a guarantee of payment and it is always a good idea that you check with your insurance company regarding deductibles, copays, and coinsurance responsibilities.
 You should also have selected a preoperative appointment in our office.
 This usually takes place 1-2 weeks prior to your surgery date.

 How do I prepare for surgery?